340 S Lemon Ave Walnut CA 91789

 It’s important to note that while monk fruit offers these potential health benefits, it is still essential to consume it in moderation.
 Like any sweetener, excessive consumption may lead to digestive issues such as bloating, gas, or diarrhea.
 Furthermore, individuals taking medications or those with liver conditions should consult with a healthcare professional before incorporating monk fruit into their diet.

-Monk fruit benefits
+monk fruit benefits

 The Power of Monk Fruit